aceholecousins/acechase/README.md

 # Support

 because we want to work full time on it in order to implement all that.
 That's why we will kickstarter it at some point.
 But we want to be super virally famous first, so please spread the word, play it with your friends and once the kickstarter campaign is running, pledge all the moneys that you have.
 Also, your feedback and your feature requests are much appreciated.
 We don't know how to do that properly on GitHub so please just create issues.

-Ah yeah, almost forgot.
-If you want to play, check out the

-# Installation

-because there is none since it runs in the browser!
-Just [click here!](https://aceholecousins.github.io/acedroids/)